What is the Coronavirus Job Retention Scheme?

 The Coronavirus Job Retention Scheme (CJRS) is a temporary initiative that allows employers to access financial support to pay part of their employees' wages.
 The government introduced the initiative to enable employers to retain employees who they may otherwise have been forced to lay off during the Covid-19 pandemic.

-On 17th December 2020, the government announced an extension of the Coronavirus Job Retention Scheme until the end of April 2021.
-Under the extended scheme, employees will receive a minimum of 80% of their current salary for hours not worked.
+In the Budget announcement on 3rd March 2021, the government announced an extension of the Coronavirus Job Retention Scheme until the end of September 2021.
+Under the extended scheme, employees will continue to receive a minimum of 80% of their current salary for hours not worked.

-Employers can reclaim up to 80% of their employees’ wages from the government, up to a maximum of £2,500 per employee per month.
-Employers will continue to pay National Insurance and pension contributions for the hours the employee does not work.
+Employers can reclaim up to 80% of their employees' wages from the government until the end of June 2021, up to a maximum of £2,500 per employee per month.

-The table below shows what employers can claim back under the scheme:
+The table below shows what employers can claim back under the scheme, including for dates beyond 30th June 2021:

 |Furlough dates||Percentage of wages paid by HMRC||Maximum claim amount per employee per month||Employer's National Insurance and pension contributions included in the claim?|